-The vast majority of (untrained) people who have been thrust into life or death situations will tell you flat out that when it happened, the first thing they did was Freeze.
+The vast majority of (untrained and even trained) people who have been thrust into life or death situations will tell you flat out that when it happened, the first thing they did was Freeze.
 Your mind races, desperately searching for a handle on the moment.
 “Is this really happening?”, “What should I do?”, “Am I going to die?”.
 All of that rolls through your mind as you try to process the situation and come up with a course of action.
 This is the “Freeze” part of “Fight or Flight”…and honestly, some people never make it to the fight or flight part of the equation, they simply just freeze up and get swept away by the moment.

 A sprinter, on the starting blocks and on the ready, can respond to the “Go” command in about 150 milliseconds.
 That’s the time it takes for the “go” command to be heard, the brain to process the command and the muscles to react and explode into action…150 milliseconds, that’s around 300 MPH and some change.
 Now, consider a person who has never ran in a sprint race before and has never trained to launch on the “go” command.
 Compared to the people who know what’s going on and have trained to run, they’re going to be left sitting on the starting blocks wondering what the hell just happened after everyone else has disappeared in a cloud of dust.